0xCurvy/curvy-docs/docs/get-started-with-curvy.md

 - Set up your wallet and Curvy ID
 - Start receiving assets privately
-- Send funds privately to anyone using stealth addresses
+- Send funds privately using stealth addresses

 Before you dive in, here’s a quick overview of how to get started.
 Each step will guide you through setting up your Curvy wallet, adding assets, and sending crypto privately using stealth addresses.